 Intangible Assets - Intangible assets acquired in business combinations are capitalized and subsequently amortized on a straight-line basis over their estimated useful life.
-We regularly perform reviews to determine if facts and circumstances exist which indicate that the useful lives of our intangible assets are shorter than originally estimated or the carrying amount of these assets may not be recoverable.
+We regularly perform reviews to determine if facts and circumstances exist which indicate that the useful lives of our intangible assets are shorter than originally estimated for impairment when events or circumstances indicate the carrying amount of these assets may not be recoverable.
 When indicators exist, recoverability of assets is measured by a comparison of the carrying value of the asset group to the estimated undiscounted future net cash flows expected to be generated by the asset group.
 If the asset group is determined not to be recoverable, the Company performs an analysis of the fair value of the individual long-lived assets and will recognize an impairment loss when the fair value is less than the carrying value of such long-lived assets.
-Additional information on impairment testing of intangible assets can be found in Notes 1 and 9 of our Annual Report on Form 10-K for the year ended September 30, 2023.
+Additional information on impairment testing of intangible assets can be found in Notes 1 and 9 of our Annual Report on Form 10-K for the year ended September 30, 2023 September 30, 2024.

-In the first quarter of fiscal year 2024, we recorded an impairment of definite lived intangible assets in our Material and Substrate segment.
+In the first quarter of fiscal year 2024, we recorded an impairment of definite lived intangible assets in our Material and Substrate Semiconductor Fabrication Solutions segment.
 See Note 7 for a description of the facts and circumstances leading to the intangible asset impairment.

 Goodwill - Goodwill is recorded when the purchase price paid for an acquisition exceeds the estimated fair value of net identified tangible and intangible assets acquired.
 Goodwill is not subject to amortization but is tested for impairment annually or when it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If it is concluded that there is impairment, we would recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value (although the loss would not exceed the total amount of goodwill allocated to the reporting unit).
-Additional information on impairment testing of goodwill can be found in Notes 1 and 10 of our Annual Report on Form 10-K for the year ended September 30, 2023.
+Additional information on impairment testing of goodwill can be found in Notes 1 and 10 of our Annual Report on Form 10-K for the year ended September 30, 2023 September 30, 2024.

-In the first quarter of fiscal year 2024, we recorded an impairment of goodwill in our Material and Substrate segment.
+In the first quarter of fiscal year 2024, we recorded an impairment of goodwill in our Material and Substrate Semiconductor Fabrication Solutions segment.
 See Note 7 for a description of the facts and circumstances leading to goodwill impairment.

 Contract Liabilities - Contract liabilities are reflected in current liabilities on the Condensed Consolidated Balance Sheets as all performance obligations are expected to be satisfied within the next 12 months.
 Contract liabilities relate to payments invoiced or received in advance of completion of performance obligations under a contract.
 Contract liabilities are recognized as revenue upon the fulfillment of performance obligations.
-Contract liabilities consist of customer deposits and deferred revenue as of June 30, 2024 and September 30, 2023.
+Contract liabilities consist of customer deposits and deferred revenue as of June 30, 2024 December 31, 2024 and September 30, 2023 September 30, 2024.